-By default the PWD/ADWS pin is configured as a hardware power-down (active low) signal.
+By default the PWD pin is configured as a hardware power-down (active low) signal.
 The device powers down all the internal circuitry to save power.
 All the register contents are maintained.
 Some counters maintain their value.
-The user can optionally use this pin as ADWS (ADC word select) by register programming.

-'AIC26 COMMUNICATION PROTOCOL
+'DAC26 COMMUNICATION PROTOCOL